liferay/liferay-docs/develop/tutorials/articles/service-builder/16-developing-custom-sql-queries.markdown

         EventFinder.class.getName() +
             ".findByEventNameEventDescriptionLocationName";

 Remember to import the required classes.
-We've provided the imports here for your convenience:
+The following imports are required for `EventFinderImpl`:

     import java.util.List;